Hevalshah/Navkar-Classes/README.md

 # Navkar-Classes
-# A coaching instituion for students 5th to 12 th standard
+# A coaching institution for students 5th to 12 th standard